 As the tendon heals, introduction of specialized strengthening exercises can decrease the stress on the tendon.
 In some cases, treatment by a physical therapist is necessary to help you accomplish full healing and rehabilitation of your tendon and leg.

-EPAT (Extracorporeal Pulse Activation Treatment) is a relatively new therapy that has been shown to be effective in resolving both acute and chronic cases of achilles tendonitis.
+EPAT (Extracorporeal Pulse Activation Treatment) is a relatively new therapy that has been shown to be effective in resolving both acute and chronic cases of achilles tendinitis.
 Studies show success rates of 75% and higher.
 Drs.
 Helms, Bowers, and Higgins are trained to perform this procedure.

 6 Tips to Alleviate Achilles Tendon Pain